nguyen-tan-tai/keyboard_cafe-68/README.md

 # cafe-68
-A hand wired TKL keyboard with aluminum plate base on keycool layout
+A hand-wired BLE TKL keyboard with aluminum plate base on keycool layout using Micropython on ESP32-WROOM-32